Banner

 Laura Scott

 This advanced legal research seminar will introduce students to processes, strategies, and sources for legal research in public interest practice.
 We will cover primary and secondary sources with an emphasis on free and low-cost research tools.
 We will also introduce tools for factual research and non-legal literature searches.
 Students will develop their research skills through a variety of practical, hands-on exercises.
-Open to 1Ls.
+Open ONLY to 1Ls.

 Law 883: Litigation Management